This post may contain affiliate links. Read our disclosure policy here.

 Inside the Reuben Pinwheels Lunchbox

-Here’s everything you’ll need to make these Reuben Pinwheels happen:
+Here’s everything you’ll need to make these Reuben Pinwheels for school lunches:

 - tortilla: use fresh flour or gluten-free tortillas that are pliable.